 Another way businesses can use the Ambiguity Effect is by simplifying their pricing structures.
 Consumers may be more likely to choose products with a clear and transparent pricing model.
 By offering clear pricing and removing hidden fees, businesses can reduce ambiguity and increase consumer trust.

-The Ambiguity Effect was first studied by Daniel Ellsberg in 1961, where he conducted an experiment now known as the “Ellsberg Paradox”.
-The experiment offered participants the chance to play a game in which you have to blindly draw a ball from a box and guess its colour to win $20.
+The Ambiguity Effect was first studied by Daniel Ellsberg in 1961 when he conducted an experiment now known as the “Ellsberg Paradox”.
+The experiment offered participants the chance to play a game in which you have to blindly draw a ball from a box and guess its color to win $20.
 You can choose to draw your ball from one of two boxes: one contains 50 red balls and 50 green balls, whereas the second contains 100 red and green balls in an unknown proportion.
-The results showed that most people preferred to choose from the 50/50 box as, even though not knowing the distribution of ball colours in the second box meant they couldn’t know whether 50/50 would be a more advantageous box for guessing, they preferred to make use of the information provided – even though it couldn’t aid the likelihood of them winning – than to go with the more ambiguous alternative.
+The results showed that most people preferred to choose from the 50/50 box as, even though not knowing the distribution of ball colors in the second box meant they couldn’t know whether 50/50 would be a more advantageous box for guessing, they preferred to make use of the information provided – even though it couldn’t aid the likelihood of them winning – than to go with the more ambiguous alternative.

-The Ambiguity Effect should be taken in to account for marketing strategies as, if a potential buyer knows less about your company than they do about a competitor company, they are more likely to go with your competitor, simply because they will feel more informed and therefore as though there is more surety in giving their business to this company.
+The Ambiguity Effect should be taken into account for marketing strategies as, if a potential buyer knows less about your company than they do about a competitor company, they are more likely to go with your competitor, simply because they will feel more informed and therefore as though there is more surety in giving their business to this company.
 Therefore it is important to opt for a strategy that places importance on clarity and providing information to ensure that the Ambiguity Effect doesn’t result in lost business.